flutter-tizen/plugins/packages/in_app_purchase/README.md

 ## Supported devices

-This plugin is only supported on Smart TVs running Tizen 4.0 and above.
+This plugin is only supported on Samsung Smart TVs running Tizen 5.5 and above.

 ## Required privileges